scarsty/kys-cpp/ReadMe.md

 Full right of the codes is granted if they are used in non-KYS related games.

-If the codes are used in KYS related games, the game itself shall not involve any sort of profit making aspect.
+If the codes are used in KYS related games, the game is strictly prohibited for profit.

 A title "Powered by www.dawuxia.net" is advised to be displayed on the welcome screen.